menu

 Living in Manchester

 Manchester is a larger medium-sized town located in the state of Connecticut.
-With a population of 59,461 people and 15 constituent neighborhoods, Manchester is the 15th largest community in Connecticut.
+With a population of 59,461 people and 15 associated neighborhoods, Manchester is the 15th largest community in Connecticut.

 Also of interest is that Manchester has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Manchester telecommute to their jobs.
-Overall, about 9.33% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.85% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The citizens of Manchester are very well educated compared to the average community in the nation: 38.78% of adults in Manchester have a bachelor's degree or even advanced degree.
+The population of Manchester is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.93% of adults in Manchester have a bachelor's degree or even advanced degree.

 The most common language spoken in Manchester is English.
 Other important languages spoken here include Spanish and Langs. of India.